PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

     Data, we must ensure that the Third Parties, with whom we shared the Personal Data, will fulfill these obligations accordingly.

-4. Whenever Playform is engaged as a data processor on behalf of another entity, the Privacy Manager must make sure Playform complies with the processorship obligation.
+4. Whenever PlayForm is engaged as a data processor on behalf of another entity, the Privacy Manager must make sure PlayForm complies with the processorship obligation.
 In particular, the appropriate data processing agreement in accordance with the Data Protection Laws must be in place.
 The Privacy Manager must supervise the compliance with data processing